Become an Amazon seller: Successfully sell merchandise and private label products

 • The sales commission depends on the product category but usually ranges between seven and 15 percent of the product price.

-• Those who use FBA must, of course, pay for this service.
-The fees vary significantly depending on product dimensions.
+• Those who use FBA must of course pay for this service as well.
+The fees vary greatly depending on product dimensions.

-For detailed information on all the fees you can expect with FBA, click here: All FBA Costs at a Glance.
+Detailed information on all fees you can expect with FBA can be found here: All FBA costs at a glance.

-To be able to win the Buy Box at all, sellers must meet certain performance criteria:
+In order to be able to win the Buy Box at all, as a retailer you must meet certain performance criteria:

 • Less than 14 days delivery time